androportal/ABT/devel/bank_reconciliation.rst

 * get all the cleared and uncleared transactions from database for the given account, from date and to date along with bank reconciliation statement.

-* add header and transaction rows in the first table and bank reconciliation statemnt in the second table.
+* add header and transaction rows in the first table and bank reconciliation statement in the second table.

 	.. code-block:: java